not10gamer/J.A.R.V.I.S-OFFICIAL/README.md

 # J.A.R.V.I.S

-A customizable AI made in python with a user friendly GUI.
+A customizable AI made in python usable exclusively through CLI.
+(GUI in development)